« State-specific resources Iowa

 Construction Lien Waivers in Iowa

-Required Format: Iowa does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Iowa does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Iowa does not require waivers to be notarized.
+Required notarization: Iowa does not require waivers to be notarized.

 Iowa lien waivers are not standardized by statute and are typically governed by contract.
 Waivers should be explicit and properly executed, but there's no requirement that they be filed with a state or county agency.